-Do you find yourself thinking or saying, “I am this way or that way,” as if some of your features were always fixed?
-I hear people describe themselves with terms such as “very private,” “too sensitive,” or “very insecure,” and although it’s important to recognize everything we are, the ego-mind is a trickster that often boxes you in a distorted self-perception to rob you of new possibilities to experience yourself.
+Do you find yourself thinking or saying, “I am this way or that way,” as if some of your traits were fixed?
+I hear people describe themselves with terms such as “very private,” “too sensitive,” or “very insecure,” and although it’s important to recognize everything we are, the ego-mind is a trickster that often boxes you in a distorted self-perception to rob you of new possibilities of experience.

-The ego can be compared to a pair of scissors cutting and compartmentalizing your perception, to fixate on particular things while leaving others behind—especially those leading to emotional freedom.
-These patterns of thought and perception were shaped according to which aspects of yourself were or weren’t appreciated and nurtured as a child, and the things that seemed valued in your environment.
-You established self-images early on to suit the expectations of those you cared for, at the expense of your self-expression, but as an adult they turned into mental traps limiting how you perceive and experience life.
+Ego can be compared to a pair of scissors cutting and compartmentalizing your perception, to fixate on particular things while leaving others out—especially those leading to emotional freedom.
+These patterns of thought and perception were shaped according to which aspects of yourself were or weren’t appreciated and nurtured as a child, and the things that were valued in your environment.
+You established self-images early on to suit the expectations of those you loved, at the expense of your self-expression, but as an adult they’re mental traps limiting how you experience life.

 You’ve been repeating those same thoughts and beliefs even with enough life experience to know that they’re not necessarily true, because you are multifaceted; some people may trigger certain things in you while other people may awaken others aspects, or different situations may require more or less of an emotional effort on your part to deal with or work through.

-Perhaps you had to be the ‘positive’ or the ‘responsible’ one in the family; or maybe the ‘fixer’ or the ‘scapegoat’ to compensate for some of the dysfunctional dynamics between those you loved.
-Isn’t it time to give yourself permission to behave and respond according to what you’ve learned and how you want your life-movie to be, regardless of what others may think, say, or do?
-For this, you must develop emotional flexibility to make conscious choices rather than just following familiar impulses.
+Perhaps you had to be the “positive” or the “responsible” one in the family; or maybe the “fixer” or “scapegoat” to compensate for some of the dysfunctional dynamics between those you lived with.
+But isn’t it time to give yourself permission to behave and respond according to what you want your life-movie to be, regardless of what others may think, say, or do?
+It requires developing emotional flexibility to make conscious choices rather than just following familiar impulses.

-Certain qualities are part of your nature, they’re tendencies deeply wired in your soul and directing your journey, but most of what you consider your personality has been conditioned through past experiences and keeps you emotionally stuck in the past.
-The true YOU is always seeking expansion and freedom, so you can bet that anything blocking your full self-expression out of a sense of obligation or shame is definitely NOT who you truly are.
+Certain qualities are part of your nature, they’re tendencies deeply wired in your subonscious and directing your journey, but most of what you consider your personality has been conditioned through past experiences and keeps you emotionally stuck in the past.
+The true you is always seeking expansion and freedom, so you can bet that anything blocking your full self-expression out of a sense of obligation or shame is definitely not who you truly are.

-One aspect of the mind wants to label and organize things, to make them easier to grasp; this is a masculine, judging capacity that your egoic ‘sense of otherness’ (the unconscious authority figures you internalized) uses to fixate on the external appearance of life.
-It often feeds the inner bully that judges you according to what others have judged in you, because it keeps you comparing yourself and identifying with their viewpoint.
+One aspect of the mind labels and organizes things to make them easier to understand; this is a masculine, judging capacity that your ego turns into an inner bully (your “sense of otherness”) that judges you according to what others have judged in you, because it keeps you comparing yourself and identifying with their viewpoint.

-Another aspect of the mind is more feminine and inwardly oriented, allowing you to sense the connection and fluidity of life rather than simply living in a compartmentalized manner.
-It leads to your inner voice and the spiritual forces within you, but it’s subtle, which often creates confusion or contradictions with the external reality your physical senses are attached to or you identify with for unconscious reasons.
+Another aspect of the mind is more feminine and inwardly oriented, thus connecting you to the fluidity of life rather than a compartmentalized perception.
+It allows for the expression of your inner voice and deeper aspects of your soul.
+But it’s subtle, which often creates confusion or contradictions with the external reality you identify with.

-Both sides must be balanced and integrated to promote a stronger sense of self and relinquish all definitions, self-images, or the need for external validation.
-In other words, without a mutually supportive dynamic between the Feminine and Masculine within you, your mind will pull you in different directions, preventing you from enjoying a fuller experience of yourself and your life, and the possibility to shift your perception to create new experiences.
-Doing so requires emotional flexibility to break free from any mental box—and your attachment to fixed ideas about yourself.
+Both aspects must be balanced and integrated to promote a stronger sense of self and relinquish all definitions, self-images, or the need for external validation.
+In other words, without a mutually supportive dynamic between the Feminine and Masculine within you, your mind will pull you in different directions, preventing you from enjoying a fuller experience of life and opening your perception to new and better experiences.
+Doing so requires breaking free from any mental box—your own attachments and fixed ideas about yourself.

-So rather than labeling who you think you are, which for the most part is a reflection of other people’s perception and expectations you’ve been conditioned with, have the courage and determination to stretch beyond the familiar, in spite of any resistance, and get to know the real YOU: what motivates you and why, what connects or disconnects you from yourself, and what your life and potential are all about.
+So rather than labeling who you think you are, which for the most part is a reflection of other people’s perception and expectations you’ve been conditioned with, have the courage and determination to stretch beyond the familiar and get to know the real YOU: what motivates you and why, what connects or disconnects you from yourself, and what your life and potential are all about.
 Contact me today to get started on your path to emotional and spiritual freedom!

 © 2016 Yol Swan.
 All rights reserved.